-Please complete and return to mcater@wrotham.kent.sch.uk who will acknowledge receipt and explain what action will be taken.
-If the complaint is about the Headteacher please return form to mwright@wrotham.kent.sch.uk.
+Please complete and return to office@wrotham.kent.sch.uk who will acknowledge receipt and explain what action will be taken.
+If the complaint is about the Headteacher please return form to jemmitt@wrotham.kent.sch.uk

 Your name:

 Pupil's name (if relevant):

 Your relationship to the pupil (if relevant):

 Address:

 Postcode:

 Day time telephone number:

 Evening telephone number:

 Email address

 Please give details of your concern, including whether you have spoken to anybody at

 the school about it:

 What actions do you feel might resolve the problem at this stage?

-what actions do you reel might resolve the problem at this stage:
+what actions do you reer might resolve the problem at this stage.

 Are you attaching any paperwork?
 If so, please give details.

 Signature:

 Date:

 Official use by school

+Data asknowledgement cent:

 Date acknowledgement sent:

 By who:

+Complaint referred to:

+Date: